 Hypnotherapy For Addictions in Wolverhampton

-Addictions are an obsessive, uncontrollable and often harmful assossiation to an activity, behaviour or substance.
+Addictions are obsessive, uncontrollable and often harmful assossiations to activities, behaviours or substances.

-People can become addicted to a wide range of things or behaviours, which is most commonly associated with drugs, gambling, alcohol, the Internet, nicotine and food.
+People can become addicted to a wide range of substances or behaviours, most commonly associated with drugs, gambling, alcohol, the Internet, nicotine and food.

 According to the NHS, around two million people in the UK are struggling with an addiction of some sort.

 If you believe that you are dependent on a particular substance or activity to get through daily life, it is quite likely that you have an addiction.
-You may find it increasingly difficult to control your urges, and your relationships, work life and overall well-being could be starting to suffer as a result.
+You may find it increasingly difficult to control your urges, and your relationships, work life and overall well-being could be suffering as a result.

-Recognising you may be addicted is an important step towards getting help.
-Addiction help is available in many forms, a number of people find hypnotherapy for addiction particularly beneficial.
+Recognising your addictive behaviour is an important step towards getting help.
+Addiction help is available in many forms.
+A number of people find hypnotherapy for addiction particularly beneficial.

-However, in the first instance we always recommend that clients should seek the appropriate medical advice from their GP, BEFORE consulting us for help.
+However, we always recommend that clients seek the appropriate medical advice from their GP BEFORE consulting us for help.

 What Is Addiction?

-If you have an Addiction, it means that you have no (or very little) control over taking, doing or using something.
-Typically an addiction begins as a habit – a behavioural pattern that is not particularly damaging.
-Over time it can preoccupy a deeper focus of your attention and, eventually start to impact on wider areas of your life.
+Having an addiction means that you have no (or very little) control over taking, doing or using something.
+Typically, an addiction begins as a benign habit or behavioural pattern that is not particularly damaging; however, over time it can preoccupy a deeper focus of your attention and start to impact on wider areas of your life.

 Habitual behaviours are a natural part of our lives, and many of us will have what we call ‘bad habits’.
-Once we can learn to exercise conscious control over them, we can often stop them.
+When we learn to exercise conscious control over these habits, we can often stop them.
 In many cases, the difference between ‘habitual’ and ‘addictive’ can be quite blurred.

 Signs of Addiction